DRUMS Theory · Quantum Foundations · April 2026

 \[ \Psi_{AB} = \Psi(\mathbf{x}_A, \mathbf{x}_B, t) \]

-\[ \Psi_{AB} \neq \Psi_A(\mathbf{x}_A) \Psi_B(\mathbf{x}_B) \]
+\[ \Psi_{AB} \neq \Psi_A(\mathbf{x}_A) \, \Psi_B(\mathbf{x}_B) \]

 3. Phase Correlation Constraint

-Entanglement arises from a shared phase constraint:
+Entanglement arises from a shared phase constraint that the superfluid field enforces across all regions:

 \[ \theta(\mathbf{x}_A, t) - \theta(\mathbf{x}_B, t) = \Delta \theta_{AB} = \text{constant} \]